Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 #### Folder : Unit Functions : Statistical Modelling Tools For Data.

 Defined within a framework of both 'Multi-Variable' and ‘ Single Variable Calculus'.
 And charted to visualise the mapping of coordinates.
-Within XLS, you will need to re-select 'Log Scaling' for charts.

-* Lambda Based Equations
+* Note : Do ensure that 'Log Scaling' is selected upon the re-import of XLS files.

 #### Important Note : When creating projections within Lambda.